Discover What an Apprenticeship is: The Best Form of Education in Africa

 Carpentry

-When they acquire the necessary skills and knowledge to run their workshop, they go on to establish their own workshop, where they will, in turn, become mentors and train others who wish to learn the trade.
+When they acquire the necessary skills and knowledge to run their workshop, they establish their own workshop, where they will, in turn, become mentors and train others who wish to learn the trade.
 When new apprentices join the workshop, they learn for free but also work for the workshop owner.
 They get paid only after they have acquired the necessary skills and begin manufacturing items.

 Apprenticeship: The Pragmatic Way to Go